yard

 Learn how to spot real grub damage in your lawn, tell it apart from drought or disease, and confirm whether treatment is needed before you spend money.

 Random brown patches do not always mean grubs, which is why so many of us waste money on grub killers we did not need.
-Here is the plan: every reliable sign of grubs and how to double‑check before treating.
+This guide covers the reliable signs of grubs and how to double-check before treating.
+Do not treat for grubs until loose turf and actual larvae both show up in the same area.

 pest_controlWhat Grubs Are Doing Under Your Lawn